Home » Blog » Are Discount Fabric Websites Really Bargains or Are They Scams?

 The $80/yd. fabric referenced at the beginning of this article was eventually discontinued by the mill.

-When the fabric was discontinued, the mill still had a few thousand yards remaining.
+When the fabric was discontinued, the mill still had several thousand yards remaining.

-I bought 1000 yards of my best-selling colors at 50% off the OEM price of $15y/d. that I had been paying previously.
+I bought 1000 yards of my two best-selling colors at 50% off the price that I had been paying previously.

-One year later, sales of that fabric had slowed for me to the point I no longer wanted it in my inventory.
+Two years later, sales of that fabric had slowed to the point I no longer wanted it in my inventory.

-I still had two full rolls and 4 partial rolls – a total of 180 yards.
+I still had two full rolls and 4 partial rolls – a total of 180 yards that I had purchased for 1/2 price at $7.50/yd..

 I sold the remaining full rolls for $1.25/yd. and the partial rolls for $0.75/yd. to a closeout fabric buyer.

-The small quantities I sold will probably end up being shipped overseas and sold in a container mixed with hundreds of other fabrics, all sold at the same price.
+The partial rolls will probably end up being shipped overseas to a developing country and sold in a container mixed with hundreds of other fabrics, all sold at the same price.

-Even at 90% off the original $80 retail price ($8/yd.) the discount fabric retailer is making a substantial profit margin.
+Even at 90% off the original $80 retail price ($8/yd.) the discount fabric seller is making a substantial profit margin.

 Discontinued specialty fabrics are made in smaller quantities.